jmaasch/reproducible-research/blogs/data_pkg_recreation.md

 # Reproducing a data package

 Is it easy to reproduce someone else's data package?
+Sometimes, but not always.
+Tools that automate the process can standardize the process, making reproducibility simpler.
+However, accurately anticipating a tool's expected behavior is essential, especially when mixing technologies.

-Not always.
-But let's try to reproduce a data package created by Kate, another fellow.
+Let's try to reproduce a data package created by Kate, another fellow.
 We will do so by using a combination of Python and the Frictionless [Data Package Creator](https://create.frictionlessdata.io).
+Let's see if we experience any conflicts by mixing these tools.
 Kate has provided three CSV files and a JSON file describing the inferred schema that our recreated data packages should contain.

 ## Getting started in Python